astropy/halotools/docs/installing_halotools_with_virtualenv.rst

 Or, alternatively, you can install the latest master branch by following the :ref:`install_from_source` instructions.

-Any additional packages you install into the ``halotools_env`` virtual environment will not impact your system-wide environment.
+Any additional packages you install into the ``ht07`` virtual environment will not impact your system-wide environment.
 Whenever you want to do science involving Halotools, just activate the environment and import the code.
 When you are done and wish to return to your normal system environment::